 - A waterproof and windproof jacket.
 We love 3-in-1 jackets as they are versatile and adaptable to changing weather conditions.
 On our trips to Patagonia, we were delighted with the performance of our North Face Triclimate and Jack Wolfskin jackets.

 - Quality backpacks with good weight distribution.
 If you’re going to be on your feet a lot and carrying a lot on your back, a well-fitted backpack will make your life a lot easier.
 We use the Osprey Aether and Lowe Alpine Atlas for big backpacks, and Berghaus TwentyFourSeven for a smaller day bag.
 We also love our Zomake lightweight packable backpacks for shorter outings.
+For more ideas, see our article on the best travel backpacks.

 - A resilient tent that can cope with high winds and strong downpours.
 We’ve been using our Urberg tunnel tent for over two years, and it’s seen use through treks in Patagonia, northern Argentina, New Zealand, Australia and the UK.